guyleonard/orchard/README.md

   -svg_tree Draw a Phylogram with Dendroscope in SVG Format -pdf_tree Draw a Phylogram with Dendroscope in PDF Format Modify Tree Drawing
-  -r  After -n use this with Tree Drawing options to use renamed tees Annotation
+  -r  After -n use this with 'Tree Drawing' options.
+Annotation
   -c  Colourise taxa in SVG tree according to taxonomy colours in parameters file SVG Conversion
-  -p  Convert colourised SVG to PDF
+  -p  Convert Colourised SVG to PDF
 Cite: https://github.com/guyleonard/orchard and doi: 10.1105/tpc.109.065805

 ```